cmbothwell/hedgineer/README.md

 I didn't have time to try and implement a small demo of this, but the smooth nature of exporting to Apache Arrow gave me a really interesting idea.
 Let's say hypothetically we're building parts of our data management pipeline in Python.
 We're definitely going to have some tests that test our exported data and our pipeline's functionality.
 Now, we could write these tests purely against Python native data structures.
 However if we _instead_ run these tests against these Apache Arrow arrays, a really interesting possibility opens up.

 Let's say at some point we start to scale and performance and reliability become an issue, and we decide to rewrite parts of our platform in a separate language (Java, Go, Rust etc.).
-Because our tests are written against a sharable, convertible format, we can slowly rewrite portions of the platform that demand performance improvements, but we get to keep our tests in python to verify our new implementation.
+Because our tests are written against a sharable, convertible format, we can slowly rewrite portions of the platform that demand performance improvements, but we get to keep our tests in Python to verify our new implementation.
 That's awesome!